nhejazi/ser2021_mediation_workshop/05-preliminaries-estimation.md

 semiparametric estimation
 -->

-- G-computation estimation with data-adaptive regression offers an incorrect bias/variance trade-off
-- It accepts more bias than necessary
+- Intuitively, it offers a way to use data-adaptive regression to
+  - avoid model misspecification bias,
+  - endow the estimators with additional robustness (e.g., double robustness), while
+  - allowing the computation of correct standard errors and confidence intervals
-- The bias of a g-computation estimator may be corrected as follows:
+- This can be achieved by adding a bias correction factor the the g-computation as follows:
   \begin{equation*}
     \psi(\hat \P) + \frac{1}{n}\sum_{i=1}^n D(O_i)
   \end{equation*}